-But she did not expect her faith to be rocked the way it was this past April.
+But she did not expect her faith to be rocked the way it was in April 2017.
 One spring day, Katie and Charley faced every parent’s nightmare.
 Celebrating Charley’s return from deployment, the family was headed to the park when Elliot (then age three) slipped from their side and was hit by a passing service truck, both sets of wheels crushing his small body.

 The heart-stopping accident shook Katie to her core.
 In the moments following the accident, Katie remembers screaming and dialing 911.
 Not wanting to wait, they drove to the ER holding their unconscious little boy.
 Katie was praying out loud.